mislav/hub/README.md

 ### Shell tab-completion

-hub repository contains tab-completion scripts for bash and zsh.
+hub repository contains tab-completion scripts for bash, zsh and fish.
 These scripts complement existing completion scripts that ship with git.

 [Installation instructions](etc)